novonordisk-research/OptiHPLCHandler/README.md

 )
 ```

+To run the a SampleSetmethod, you need to provide a node name and a chromatograpic
+system name.
+If you don't know them, you can find them with `handler.GetNodeName()` and
+`handler.GetSystemName(node = "node_name")`.

-You can run a sampleset method to create a sampleset:
+You can now run a sampleset method to create a sampleset:

 ```
 handler.RunExperiment(
     sample_set_method="test_sampleset_method_name",
-    hplc = "test_hplc",
+    sample_set_name="test_sample_set",
+    node="node_name",
+    hplc="test_hplc",
 )
 ```